Sign up for our newsletter for regular updates on our progress, or to find out how you can get involved.

 Current Status: 5.75 miles of gravel trail through the heart of Kirkland (owned by City of Kirkland)

-Future Connections: King County Parks and the City of Woodinville are partnering to construct a gravel trail from NE 124th to NE 145th in Woodinville.
-This section will open in 2022 and include a new trail crossing at NE 145th which will allow a connection between the Eastrail and the Sammamish River Trail.
+Future Connections: King County Parks and the City of Woodinville partnered to construct a gravel trail from NE 124th to NE 145th in Woodinville.
+This section opened in the summer of 2022 and includes a new trail crossing at NE 145th and a trail connection between the Eastrail and the Sammamish River Trail.

 Current Status: The Redmond Central Connector is 2.3 miles of paved trail through Downtown Redmond and continues to the northwest, connecting to the Sammamish River Trail, Redmond/Puget Sound Energy Trail, and through the Willows business district (owned by City of Redmond).